cmnguyen01/Yelp-App/README.md

 ## Features:

-2 types of user, user and business user.
+2 types of user, User and Business user.

 user and business user can search for business.